one-click-desktop/overseer/README.md

 - `Path`: Path to TSL/SSL certificate in `.pfx` format.
 - `Password`: Certificate password, if needed.
   > If address with `https` protocol is specified in `urls` then application won't start without certificate.
+- `mockUsers`: Use locally mocked users instead of LDAP.
+For development purposes.

 ### Application